berkeley-scf/r-bridge-2019/README.md

 Note that our ability to troubleshoot R or RStudio installed directly on your machine is limited (particularly in Windows).
 We'll try to help, but if we run into roadblocks, we'll direct you to the browser option.

-## Course Discussion and Questions

-In general, please use the Google group discussion board for questions during the bootcamp or if you have software installation problems or logistical questions before the bootcamp.
-The discussion board can be accessed [through your browser](https://groups.google.com/a/lists.berkeley.edu/d/forum/r-bridge-2019) or by email to r-bridge-2019@lists.berkeley.edu.

-If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.